mwanjajoel/django-momoapi/README.md

 ## Credits

-Django MoMo API package was designed and built by Mwanja Joel, and is copyright © Mwanja Joel 2020.
+Django MoMo API package was designed and built by Mwanja Joel.
 Django MoMo API is licensed under the MIT license; for the full license please see the [LICENSE](LICENSE) file.

 Please see the [AUTHORS](AUTHORS) file for the full list of contributors.